efm092000/Visi-n-por-Computador/practica2/README.md

 Furthermore, we calculated the rows that have the 0.95*maximum number of pixels that are white by row as well as the overall maximum of white pixels in a row.
 These are marked extra with black triangles in the chart.

-We did the same for columns.
+We did the same for columns and compared both results (column/row) to each other.

-Lastly, we compared both results (column/row) to each other.
+We gave the charts the same y-axis such that you can compare the outcomes better as they stand right next to each other.

 ### results for canny

-maximum number of white pixels in a row: 56100
+- maximum number of white pixels in a row: 56100

-rows with 95% white pixels of maxmimum number of white pixels:
+- rows with 95% white pixels of maxmimum number of white pixels:
 12,
 100

-maximum number of white pixels in a column: 47685
+- maximum number of white pixels in a column: 47685

-columns with 95% white pixels of maxmimum number of white pixels:
+- columns with 95% white pixels of maxmimum number of white pixels:
 92,
 99,
 104,